steeladept/steeladept.github.io/pages/jekyll/jekylldocs.md

 ## Generating PDF

 If you want to generate PDF, you'll need a license for [Prince XML](http://www.princexml.com/).
-You will also need to [install Prince](http://www.princexml.com/doc/installing/).
-You can generate PDFs by product (but not for every product on the site combined together into one massive PDF).
+You will also need to [install Prince](http://www.princexml.com/doc/installing/).You can generate PDFs by product (but not for every product on the site combined together into one massive PDF).
 Prince will work even without a license, but it will imprint a small Prince image on the first page, and you're supposed to buy the license to use it.

 If you're on Windows, install [Git Bash client](https://git-for-windows.github.io/) rather than using the default Windows command prompt.